Universal Technical Institute Reviews

 -

-Reviewed by: James B, Certificate in on September 29th, 2010 featured
+Reviewed by: James B, Certificate featured

 The admissions people take the time to see if you're really serious about making this a career.
 All of these comments that are negative on here scream out one thing, "I'll pay you money, you give me stuff automatically."
 These are the people who won't do anything with their lives no matter what.
 You get what you give.
 I graduated from the auto and FACT programs and then went on to Porsche.
 Now I am, a 27 year old black man living in Georgia for the last 3 years making nearly 6 figures.
 BECAUSE I WORKED FOR IT.
 I had a few classmates I knew who were "entitled" to be given something.
 It's all there to be gotten; you just need to work for it.
 Some days sucked and I didn't want to go.
 Some instructors weren't my favorites and I pointed out a couple of things that made us take a second look.
 That's what they want!!!!!
 Don't bash UTI because you didn't take what you wanted.
 If you were having a hard time, you should have been in education demanding help.
 I did it a couple of times.
 And guess what, The big universities.....they're out to make money too.
 Just like you are.